Overview of forecasting and replenishment for assemblies

 The replenishment quantity for assemblies is the “next to assemble” quantity added to the additional replenishment needed to satisfy forecasted sales during the full planning period (as defined by the components’ lead time and days of stock).

 In Replenishment and Edit Forecast, click into the “Assemblies” view.
-There, click the “Details” icon, then select the Bundles & Production tab to see component variants and details of their relationship to the assembly.
-(Note that clicking the “details” icon next to components in this view opens a new tab displaying Replenishment, filtered to display the component.)
+There, click the arrow icon to open the Details page.
+At the bottom of the Summary tab, you'll see component variants and details of their relationship to the assembly.
+(Note that clicking the “details” icon next to components in this view opens the Details page for the component.)

-Click into the Replenishment & Forecast tab to see forecasted needs and replenishment recommendations for the assembly.
-Learn more how Forecasts and Replenishment are calculated here.
+Click into the Replenishment and Forecast tabs to see forecasted needs and replenishment recommendations for the assembly.
+Learn more about how to read the forecast here, and more about the replenishment figures for assemblies here.

-You can view a recommended assembly schedule based on your configured assembly time and component lead times by hovering your cursor over the Forecast Stock chart and the “To Assemble” rows in the table on the left-hand side of the tab.
+You can view a recommended assembly schedule based on your configured assembly time and component lead times by hovering your cursor over the Forecast stock chart in the Replenishment tab.

-In the below example, only three assemblies can be produced in the immediate term (since the current stock of the “Table Top Large” component is 3).
-If new components are ordered today, you can assemble an additional 66 tables each week once the components arrive, until you meet the total replenishment quantity of 300.
+In the below example, only two assemblies can be produced in the immediate term (since the current stock of the “Table Top Large” component is 2).
+If new components are ordered today, you can assemble an additional 66 tables each week once the components arrive, until you meet the total replenishment quantity of 294.

 Check the “Show Forecast Stock for Components” checkbox to see how an assembly’s replenishment impacts its components’ variant stock.